General Service & Quality Questions

-[Excerpted and edited from "The Answer Geek" (no longer published)]
+[Excerpted and edited from "The Answer Geek" (unfortunately no longer published)]

 The Cadillac of File Transfers

 FTP, unlike its distant cousin HTTP, is a protocol from “the old days” of the Internet, that has some snappy features under the hood worth investigating.
-FTP, originally written in 1971 and revised several times before its current incarnation was decided in 1985, was designed for transferring files between computers over the Internet.
+FTP, originally written in 1971 and revised several times before its current incarnation, was designed for transferring files between computers over the Internet.
 FTP not only allows for file downloads, but also file uploads, deletions, file directory manipulations and more.
 It is much faster than asking someone to send the file as an e-mail attachment.